xsnpdngv/ASDF-V/README.md

-# ASDF Vector
+# ASDF-V

-ASDF Vector is an interactive vector graphics tool for visualizing sequence diagrams in the Augmented Sequence Diagram Format (ASDF).
+ASDF-V is an interactive vector graphics tool for visualizing sequence diagrams in the Augmented Sequence Diagram Format (ASDF).